gemma-butcher/ms4/README.md

 - Have customers feel they are purchasing through a trustworthy source.

 ### Business Plan
-# 📷 PixelProGear – E-commerce Camera & Accessory Store
+# 📷 I-Snap – E-commerce Camera & Accessory Store

-**PixelProGear** is a Django-powered e-commerce platform for selling high-quality cameras, lenses, and accessories.
+**I-Snap** is a Django-powered e-commerce platform for selling high-quality cameras, lenses, and accessories.
 Our goal is to provide enthusiasts and professionals with expert-vetted gear and a seamless shopping experience.

 ---